 Completing the Free Application for Federal Student Aid (FAFSA®) is the first step in accessing the more than $150 billion available in federal student aid.
-Since the 2015-16 FAFSA launched, the Digital Engagement Team at Federal Student Aid has responded to hundreds of FAFSA questions via Federal Student Aid's social media accounts.
+Since this year's FAFSA launched, the Digital Engagement Team at Federal Student Aid has responded to hundreds of FAFSA questions via Federal Student Aid's social media accounts.
 (Yes, believe it or not, we do actually read what you tweet at us or write on our wall and do our best to respond to as much as we can!)
 In doing this, we've found that there are a few FAFSA questions that are asked a lot.
 We want to help clear up any confusion, so let's go through them:

 Why do I have to pay to complete the FAFSA?